 For the first time ever,

 Yoga helped me find what I was searching for - myself.
 By learning who I am, I have changed how I feel about myself.
 I am no long searching for sources of happiness outside of myself, but looking inwards, discovering my passions and talents and deciding how to incorporate them into my life.
 Whereas before, I felt limited in what I was capable of, often struggling to make things happen, I now feel that I have tapped into a source of creativity and infinite possibilities.

 Yoga has also enabled me to cope better with life’s challenges by helping me to accept that everything is exactly as it's supposed to be in any given moment.
 We cannot control circumstances outside of ourselves, but we can choose how we react to them and having faith and patience will reveal that often, the cause of our pain and suffering is because we cannot yet see the bigger picture.

 I believe that happiness is found in understanding ourselves and discovering our unique purpose in life

-So now I am truly happy being me.
-I absolutely love what I do and my way forward in life is clear.
-I have found my source of happiness within, available to tap into whenever I wish, simply by dedicating my life to the regular practice of Kundalini Yoga.
+So now I am happy being me.
+I love what I do and my way forward in life is clear.
+I have found my source of happiness within, available to tap into whenever I wish, simply by dedicating my life to the regular practice of yoga and meditation.